 Key features and pricing

-As we’ve already mentioned, each line you get with Ooma is going to set you back $19.95 (£15.57), plus taxes and fees, every month.
+As we’ve already mentioned, each line you get with Ooma is going to set you back $19.95, plus taxes, every month.

 For this admittedly modest price, the company claims you’ll be able to take advantage of over 35 features, which we’ll discuss further in a moment.
 On top of that, this subscription nets you free number transferring, a main business number, a direct dial number, a virtual fax number, a conference line number and unlimited calling in the US and Canada.
 Sounds like a great deal on paper, but what 35 features are we talking about?